Try it from 40 metres! Ibrahimovic teases Ronaldo over wondergoal

 By the time Marcelo wrapped up a 3-0 first-leg win for Zinedine Zidane's side, Ronaldo's heroics had already gone viral around the globe.
 Ibrahimovic added some self-referencing and qualified praise.

-"It was a nice goal," he said on ESPN Sportscenter.
+"It was a nice goal," he said on ESPN FC.
 "But he should try it from 40 metres."

-READ MORE: LeBron James praises Ronaldo's 'nasty' bicycle kick goal on Instagram

-READ MORE: Eight of football’s hottest scoring streaks - featuring Ronaldo, Muller, Messi and more

 Ibrahimovic marked his LA Galaxy debut with a spectacular long-range strike – part of a match-winning brace against LAFC – but might also have been referencing his wonderful overhead attempt for Sweden against England in 2012.